Got a kid who HATES math? These 12 teaching strategies will help your math-hater enjoy math more–and stop the day-dreaming, tears, and tantrums!

 Second, when kids do math on their own, they’re often able to limp along and get most answers right.
 But are they really reading the lesson, thinking it through, and internalizing it?
 Do they really understand what they read and did?
 Unless you have a very studious and responsible student, a child who does math on her own is usually missing out on the deeper understanding that comes from working through the lesson with a parent.
 Mentoring your independent math learner doesn’t have to take a long time each day, but even five minutes will go a long way to helping your child feel supported and encouraged in her math studies.

 Those teacher’s guides gathering dust on the shelves are a wealth of useful information.
 Most will help you understand the main objective of the lesson and show you some ways to demonstrate the concept.
 Some will even provide games and activities to reinforce what your child is learning and add some fun to your math time.
 Even if you don’t do every activity they recommend, they’ll help you teach math well.

 Grow your own math skills.

 You don’t have to be a math whiz to teach homeschool math, but it’s hard to teach what we don’t understand ourselves.
 If math was always a difficult subject for you, there are a ton of good resources out there to help you learn to teach math with confidence.

-If you like to learn by reading, I’ve put together a book list of my four favorite books for moms who teach math.
-Or, if your prefer videos, check out my new video series at the Well-Educated Mind Academy on elementary arithmetic.
-It’ll take you through the basics of elementary math, from early number skills to long division.
-(And stay tuned for a more series on fractions, decimals, and ratios coming later this winter!)
+If you like to learn by reading, I’ve put together a book list of my favorite books for moms who teach math.
+Or, if your prefer videos, check out my video courses at the Well-Educated Mind Academy on elementary arithmetic.

 Help your child feel a sense of accomplishment